 The Profile considers Protocol Design to take place at the imaging site, however, sites may choose to make use of protocols developed elsewhere.

 The approach of the specifications here is to focus as much as possible on the characteristics of the resulting dataset, rather than one particular technique for achieving those characteristics.
 This is intended to allow as much flexibility as possible for product innovation and reasonable adjustments for patient size (such as increasing acquisition mAs and reconstruction DFOV for larger patients), while reaching the performance targets.
-Again, the technique parameter sets in the Conformance Statements for Acquisition Devices and Reconstruction Software may be helpful for those looking for more guidance.
+Again, the technique parameter sets in the QIBA Conformance Statements for Scanners and Reconstruction Software may be helpful for those looking for more guidance.

 The purpose of the minimum scan duration requirement is to permit acquisition of an anatomic region in a single breath-hold, thereby preventing respiratory motion artifacts or anatomic gaps between breath-holds.
-This requirement is applicable to scanning of the chest and upper abdomen, the regions subject to these artifacts, and is not required for imaging of the head, neck, pelvis, spine, or extremities.
+This requirement is applicable to scanning of the chest and upper abdomen, and is not required for imaging of the head, neck, pelvis, spine, or extremities.

-Pitch is chosen so as to allow completion of the scan in a single breath hold.
+IEC Pitch is chosen to allow completion of the scan in a single breath hold.

-Total Collimation Width (defined as the total nominal beam width, NxT, for example 64x1.25mm) is often not directly visible in the scanner interface.
-Manufacturer reference materials typically explain how to determine this for a particular scanner make, model and operating mode.
+Total Collimation Width (defined as the total nominal beam width, NxT, where N is the number of detector rows and T is the nominal tomographic section thickness, for example 64x1.25mm) is often not directly visible in the scanner interface.
 Wider collimation widths can increase coverage and shorten acquisition, but can introduce cone beam artifacts which may degrade image quality.
 Imaging protocols will seek to strike a balance to preserve image quality while providing sufficient coverage to keep acquisition times short.

 Nominal Tomographic Section Thickness (T), the term preferred by the IEC, is sometimes also called the Single Collimation Width.
 It affects the spatial resolution along the subject z-axis.
+It also affects image noise.

 Smaller voxels are preferable to reduce partial volume effects and provide higher accuracy due to higher spatial resolution.
 The resolution/voxel size that reaches the analysis software is affected by both acquisition parameters and reconstruction parameters.
+On the other hand thinner sections may result in increased image noise.

 X-ray CT uses ionizing radiation.
 Exposure to radiation can pose risks; however as the radiation dose is reduced, image quality can be degraded.
 It is expected that health care professionals will balance the need for good image quality with the risks of radiation exposure on a case-by-case basis.
 It is not within the scope of this document to describe how these trade-offs should be resolved.